RFA0608/QQS3C/README.md

      1. Find controller description code set which are located in "interface/controller/go" folder on debugger(vscode).
      2. Select the controller file you want to run.
      3. In that file, change 'localhost' in HOST variable to the vEthernet ip you saved earlier.
-     4. In the CMD window, move directory to "interface/controller/go".
+     4. In the bash window, move directory to "interface/controller/go".
         ``` bash
           cd /interface/controller/go
         ```